-THE DOLPHIN COMPANY WILL DEDICATE SEPTEMBER TO COMMEMORATE THE INTERNATIONAL MANATEE DAY
+The Dolphin Company will dedicate September to commemorate the International Manatee Day

-This will be the sixth edition of the commemoration of International Manatee Day.
+This will be the sixth edition of the commemoration of the International Manatee Day

 This year, the entire month will be dedicated to education about the care of this endemic species of our country.
 The events will be developed both in person and online to increase the reach of the information and all will be for free.
 Activities will also take place in all the countries where Dolphin Discovery has a presence, including Mexico, the United States, Argentina, Italy, and the Caribbean Islands.